ibm-cloud-docs/event-notifications/en-view-notification-payloads.md

 1. In the list of event payloads on the **Source Events** dialog, locate the event payload you want to inspect.
 1. Click the expand icon on the event payload row to view the payload.

-You can copy the JSON payload by clicking the copy icon in the upper right corner of the payload display.
+You can copy the JSON payload by clicking the copy icon in the payload display.

 ## Disabling storage of event payloads
 {: #en-view-notification-payloads-disable}